dssg/hitchhikers-guide/curriculum/2_data_exploration_and_analysis/git-and-github/intermediate_github.md

 There are five practice files in the [practice repo](https://github.com/dssg/github_practice/tree/master).
 Let's split up which document we'll work with based on rows.

+### On Github:

 - Click the README.md file.
 - Click the  pencil icon in the upper right corner of the file view to edit.
 - In the editor, write a bit about yourself.
 - Write a commit message that describes your changes.
 - Click Commit changes button.

+### On the Command Line:

+1. Open your practice markdown file
+2. Make a change somewhere in the document.
+Perhaps you want to profess your love for your favorite sweets, or add some new confections to the [cupcake ipsum](http://www.cupcakeipsum.com/).
+3. Add file to staging -

+`git add *`

+4. Commit your changes -

+`git commit -m 'some description of edit I just made'`

+5. Push

+`git push`

+**Note: If at this point you wanted to merge the branch without a pull request, you would do the following, but don't do this in this example:**

+6. Switch to master

+`git checkout master`

+7. merge the edits from your branch

+`git merge [branchname]`

+8. delete old branchname

+`git branch -d [branchname]`

+TKTK pictures of branches

 ## Using commit history to find bugs